Murder of Chauncey Bailey: Investigation and trial for murder

 On the day of the killing Oakland Police and Crime Stoppers of Oakland offered up to $25,000 in reward money for information leading to the arrest of the killer.

 Beginning early at 5 a.m. on the following morning of August 3, 2007, more than 200 Oakland police officers and SWAT team members armed with search warrants closed off a number of blocks of San Pablo Avenue, a major thoroughfare in North Oakland.
 The area of focus included homes and the business properties of Your Black Muslim Bakery, which operated two business locations on either side of the street between Stanford Avenue and 59th Street.
-The group is a Black Muslim splinter organization founded by Yusuf Bey, and now led by his son Yusuf Bey IV.
+The group was a Black Muslim splinter organization founded by Yusuf Bey, and at the time was led by his son Yusuf Bey IV.
 The pre-dawn raids followed a two-month investigation into a variety of violent crimes, including kidnapping and murder.
 Police used stun grenades and broke down doors to gain entry.
 In a news conference later that day, Oakland Deputy Police Chief Howard Jordan said that several weapons and other evidence of value linked the killing of Chauncey Bailey to members of the group.
 Police also recovered spent ammunition from the rooftops, and detained 19 people for questioning.

 In addition to the bakeries, the police also raided nearby homes.
-In the 1000 block of 59th Street, police recovered, from a closet, the shotgun used in the killing of Bailey at the home where Broussard was also detained.
+In the 1000 block of 59th Street, police recovered the shotgun used in the killing of Bailey in a closet of the home where Broussard was also detained.
 The rear yard of the home connected directly to the bakery property.
 Police also raided a home in the 900 block of Aileen Street a few blocks east of the bakery.
-Of the 19 detainees on that morning, five were arrested along with Broussard, and Yusuf Bey IV, on probable cause arrest warrants, along with other outstanding arrest warrants, stemming from the prior investigations.
+Of the 19 detainees on that morning, five were arrested along with Broussard, and Yusuf Bey IV on probable cause arrest warrants, along with other outstanding arrest warrants stemming from the prior investigations.

 Broussard was booked on suspicion of murder on August 4, 2007, for the killing of Bailey, having told police detectives that he considered himself "a good soldier".
-Though other charges were made against those arrested, none of them were charged with Bailey's murder.
-On August 7 Broussard was arraigned in Alameda County Superior Court, on charges of murder and possession of a firearm by a convicted felon.
+Though other charges were made against those arrested, none of them were initially charged with Bailey's murder.
+On August 7, Broussard was arraigned in Alameda County Superior Court on charges of murder and possession of a firearm by a convicted felon.

 Broussard initially confessed to killing Bailey, then recanted his confession.
 In a 2008 60 Minutes interview, Broussard claimed he was coerced by Yusuf Bey IV to plead guilty for the benefit of the bakery and others arrested.
 In an interview for CBS News, Broussard said that the Oakland Police put him and Bey IV together in a room, and that Bey IV convinced him to plead guilty for the purpose of releasing other murder suspects.
 He later pled guilty to manslaughter charges in exchange for a 25-year sentence and full testimony at the trial of Bey IV and others.
+Broussard was released on parole in 2025.